DosFox1/OSHintosh/README.md

 # Programmer Requirements:
 A Ti866 or similar programmer is recommended.
-In total there are nine programmable ICs that need to be programmable.
+In total there are nine programmable ICs that need to be programmed.
 These are:
 1) 6 x 16V8 GALs
 2) 2 x 39F040 EEPROMs
 3) 1 x ATTINY85 (RTC)